SoCal Weekend Trips Part One (Series)

 Alternatively, One could visit Hoover Dam and ride one’s bike across the dam.
 If it’s not too busy, you can quickly stop and snap several photos with your bike on the Dam.
 Do take the opportunity to ride over the majestic new bridge across the Dam.
 It’s an engineering marvel!
 Yes, a map to Hoover Dam.

 Who knew Las Vegas could be so rewarding, right?

-The next couple of chapters will feature more fantastic weekend destinations.
+Theare more fantastic weekend destinations including Palm Springs and Ensenada and Yosemite and San Luis Obispo.
 After all, the weather is perfect for riding.